Previous Page Next Page

 • Other staff of the facility who might have additional information.

-It is not necessary to obtain identifying information for children or staff who were not involved in the reported incident and who would not have additional information.
+The intake specialist does not need to obtain identifying information for children or staff who were not involved in the reported incident and do not have additional information.

 8210 Types

 The intake specialist identifies each person on the person list with an appropriate person type.
-A person can be a principal (PRN) or collateral (COL).
-The intake specialist must get identifying information for all principals, as well as for at least one relevant collateral.
+A person can be a principal or collateral.
+The intake specialist must obtain identifying information for all principals and at least one relevant collateral.

 8211 Principal (PRN)